1. Safety and wellbeing for you and your children

 You can attend most programmes in person.
 If you can’t attend in person, you may be able to join online or by phone.
 Depending on where you live, there may be Kaupapa Māori, Pacific, or Ethnic programmes available.

 Safety programmes are optional — you only go if you want to.
-You can also attend a safety programme more than once as long as your Protection Order remains in place.
 These programmes are not the same as the non-violence programmes that the court might order someone to attend.
+You may also be able to attend a Safety Programme more than once.

 Adult Safety Programmes